Harmando-cr/calendar/README.md

 ## Bugs

  - Sometimes, when it is introduced a big number of days, the calendar headers shows repeated month names.
- - The calendars shows empty rows in the end.

 ## Things to do

  - Validate inputs
- - Clear old calendars, on every "Get Calendar !" action

 ## Time Elapsed